 They have carried out experiments by using this solution system in which a less-viscous liquid displaces a more-viscous one in a Hele-Shaw cell (see Figure) which is a model mimics flow in porous media.
 “Our team found that topological change is observed in the case where the two liquids are partially miscible (see Figure and Movie).
 This is the first instance of topological change in viscous fingering although various changes in the pattern due to various physicochemical effects, so far, have been reported when the two fluids are fully miscible or immiscible.
 We clearly showed this topological change originates from a phase separation occurring between the two fluids and the spontaneous motion driven by it,” Nagatsu explains.

 “Our result overturns the common understanding of more than 60 years in VF research which began in the 1950s that the characteristics of VF are divided into immiscible and fully miscible cases and it demonstrates the existence and importance of the partially miscible case, which becomes the third classification category.
 This will open a new cross-disciplinary research area involving hydrodynamics and chemical thermodynamics.
-Also, the displacement with partial miscibility in a porous medium takes places in the oil recovery process from the formation and the CO2 injection process into the formation.
-Thus, our finding is expected to create new control methodology of those processes by utilizing the partial miscibility,” adds Nagatsu.
+Also, the displacement with partial miscibility in a porous medium takes place in the oil recovery process from the formation and the CO2 injection process into the formation.
+Thus, our finding is expected to create a new control methodology of those processes by utilizing the partial miscibility,” adds Nagatsu.

 Reference: “Phase separation effects on a partially miscible viscous fingering dynamics” by Ryuta X. Suzuki, Yuichiro Nagatsu, Manoranjan Mishra and Takahiko Ban, 30 June 2020, Journal of Fluid Mechanics.